cesbo/help/src/content/docs/en/astra/admin-guide/logs.md

 }
 ```

-- `/var/log/astra-access.log` - full path to the log file.
-You can define multiple files separated by spaces
+- `/var/log/astra-access.log` - path to the log file.
+You can list multiple files
-- `daily` - daily rotation.
-Each log archive file will contain records for a single day
+- `daily` - rotate logs every day
-- `rotate 10` - only the last 10 log archive files are kept.
-For daily rotation, this equates to 10 days of archives
+- `rotate 10` - keep the last 10 archives
-- `missingok` - ignore error if defined log file is not found
+- `missingok` - skip if the file is missing
-- `notifempty` - log will not be rotated if it is empty
+- `notifempty` - skip if the file is empty
-- `compress` - compress the log archive files with gzip
+- `compress` - compress archives with gzip
-- `delaycompress` - new log archive file will be compressed on the next day.
-As Astra continues to write logs to the new log archive file until the `postrotate` script runs, this option needed to prevent the loss of the latest messages
+- `delaycompress` - compress the archive on the next day, preventing message loss
-- `sharedscripts` - execute the `postrotate` script once for all log files
+- `sharedscripts` - run the postrotate script once for all files
-- `postrotate` - command is executed after log file is rotated.
-Astra receives a signal to start writing in the new empty file
+- `postrotate` - command to run after rotation.
+Reloads Astra so it writes to the new file